Analysis of European colonialism and colonization: Sport

 Various traditional games that were played in different countries were overtaken by Western sports during the colonial era.
 This effect was notable in British colonies, as the British invented many of what later became the world's most popular sports during the colonial era, and propagated these sports in part because they allowed for the perpetuation of class and racial divides beneficial to them, and due to the belief that they would help spread Britain's cilivising values.
 Towards the end of the colonial era, colonizers' sports often played a significant role in the colonies' independence movements, as sport became an avenue for the colonized peoples to work together and prove their equality.
 After the colonial era, Western sports often became an important part of nation-building and international relations for former colonies; for example, cricket played a significant role in bringing Indian people together and allowed India to do "cricket diplomacy" with Pakistan, a country which it has had significant tensions with.
 Western sport has also played a role in fighting racism, as when South Africa was banned from most international sports during the apartheid era.

 Ecological impacts of colonialism

-European colonialism spread contagious diseases between Europeans and subjugated peoples.
+Europeans carried infectious and contagious diseases to which natives had no immunity resulting in native communities getting wiped out.